agreen4/UP473_S22/content/assignments/index.md

 ### Assignment:

 The environment for housing is ever-evolving.
 One challenge facing housing policy practitioners is understanding the changing context for the nation's housing, as well as the evolving needs of housing consumers.
 In class, you have examined several important sources of information that describe the national housing environment in the United States, many of them summarized in the Joint Center for Housing Studies’ [State of the Nation’s Housing](https://www.jchs.harvard.edu/sites/default/files/reports/files/Harvard_JCHS_State_Nations_Housing_2021.pdf) report.
 For your first assignment, you will produce your own analysis and summary of current housing market trends for the nation.
-Unlike the JCHS report, your analysis need not be comprehensive, but it should provide a detailed profile of a component of the nation's housing.
+Unlike the JCHS report, your analysis need not be comprehensive, but it should provide a detailed profile of *a component* of the nation's housing.

-Drawing from available secondary data from the [American Community Survey](https://www.census.gov/programs-surveys/acs), [Census Public Use Microdata](https://www.census.gov/programs-surveys/acs/microdata.html), the [Census Household Pulse Survey Measuring Household Experiences during the Coronavirus (COVID-19) Pandemic](https://www.census.gov/data/experimental-data-products/household-pulse-survey.html), produce an analysis of a component of the national housing environment, paying particular attention to three themes as they relate to this component:
+Drawing from available secondary data such as the [American Community Survey](https://www.census.gov/programs-surveys/acs), [Census Public Use Microdata](https://www.census.gov/programs-surveys/acs/microdata.html), the [Census Household Pulse Survey Measuring Household Experiences during the Coronavirus (COVID-19) Pandemic](https://www.census.gov/data/experimental-data-products/household-pulse-survey.html), produce an analysis of a component of the national housing environment, paying particular attention to three themes as they relate to this component:

 * **Housing Supply:**	What is the composition of the housing stock, how many units are owned?
 Rented?
 How many units are in single-family or multi-family structures?
 How many units are occupied and vacant?